mboud/TinyGPSPlusNF/README.md

 # TinyGPSPlus for .NET nanoFramework
 TinyGPSPlusNF is a .NET nanoFramework port of the TinyGPSPlus Arduino library.
-See [mikalhart's TinyGPSPlus github repo](https://github.com/mikalhart/TinyGPSPlus) for an in-depth presentation of TinyGPSPlus.
+See [Mikal Hart's TinyGPSPlus GitHub repo](https://github.com/mikalhart/TinyGPSPlus) for an in-depth presentation of TinyGPSPlus.

 This port is functionally identical to the original library.
 For now, there are no plans to add any new features.